RiesBen/reffix/README.md

 # reffix

-This is a small repository that handles BibTex files for latex code projects.
-It homogenizes the entries and merges multiple subfiles.
+This small repository handles BibTex files for latex code projects.
+It homogenizes the entries of a BibTex database, can merge multiple BibTex databases or find duplicated entries.

 ## Install package
 Required packages can be installed with anaconda from the file: